 Excerpt from the document:

 This engine is not supercharged although it is equipped with a centrifugal-type blower.
-Like other Jumo Diesels it is water-cooled and of low frontal area.
+Like other Jumo Diesels it is water-cooled and has a low frontal area.

 To continue reading see the pdf below: